microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 # Test prompty with sample file
 pf flow test --flow path/to/prompty.prompty --inputs path/to/sample.json
 ```
-There will be a trace link shown in terminal to visualize the internal execution details for this run.
+A trace link will be provided in the terminal to visualize the internal execution details for this run.
-For prompty, user can find the generated prompt and llm request parameter and other information in the trace ui.
+For Prompty, users can find the generated prompt, LLM request parameters, and other information in the trace UI.
 Learn [more](../tracing/index.md).

 ![prompty_test_trace.png](../../media/how-to-guides/prompty/prompty_test_trace.png)